evalapplydotorg/tblm-private/content/posts/2015-07-10-our-bindu-didimoni-by-nandini-dhar.md

   be found there.
 Such places have no need for courage.
 The bravest educators--- the ones who valorize excellence, the validity of non-utilitarian learning, and the value of being different--- are to be found in places like Jhaunpur, Kaabong,  Nuwakot, Charsaddah, and Huanchaco.
-It is they who change the world even when nothing seems to be changeable or changed.
 Bindu Didimoni is one such educator.... "
 slug: ?p=342
 type: post
 year: "2015"